HamishPayne/CODE-WORDS/Classroom/Week-11/readme.md

 Andy’s Feedback: 2:00:00 PM ––– amazing aesthetic. dreamy reading space... and perfect font. digital utopia that explores digital materiality. loss of physical body (use of mic). take care of scrolling... what about floating the rock so that it returns into view...

 some questions i was asking myself this week
-*How can I make it smoother, whole numbers for the tint?
+- *How can I make it smoother, whole numbers for the tint?  *
-How can I limit the mouse scroll?
+- *How can I limit the mouse scroll?*
-Would it be possible to have a different font each time?
-Random out of 10.
+- *Would it be possible to have a different font each time?
+Random out of 10.*
-Take advantage of the phase font.
+- *Take advantage of the phase font.*
-Do you think I’m leaving out too much from the text?
-Eugenics, body politics etc?
+- *Do you think I’m leaving out too much from the text?
+Eugenics, body politics etc?*
-How to make the words slowly scroll with mic input?
-Only moves really slow.
+- *How to make the words slowly scroll with mic input?
+Only moves really slow.*
-How can I make the rocks slow/stop with mic input?
+- *How can I make the rocks slow/stop with mic input?*
-I’m trying to think of a work around for using mouse scroll, it’s physical.*
+- *I’m trying to think of a work around for using mouse scroll, it’s physical.*
--Wrote out my 200 word reflection ready for the final submission -SHOW PROGRESS.
+- *Wrote out my 200 word reflection ready for the final submission* SHOW PROGRESS.
 ### 3D Text

 SHOW RENDERING PROCESS